 Noble's Fitness Center is outfitted with equipment especially chosen for ease of use by older adults.
 The Fitness Center is open at no charge to all Noble residents, former short-term or outpatient rehabilitation patients, and those who have completed an application and are on Noble's waiting list.

 The beauty salon offers a full range of hair care services for women and men.

 Staffed by licensed professionals, The Spa offers skin and nail care for women and men and massage by appointment.

 The Internet Café is a popular spot for coffee, tea and conversation.
-Located opposite the Fitness Center and near the Wellness Clinic, the Country Store and beauty salon, the Internet Café is a natural meeting place for residents and those from the wider community throughout the day.
+It is a natural meeting place for residents and those from the wider community throughout the day.
 With a coffee, tea, and hot drink center, a computer, and daily newspapers, it is the place to catch up on the latest news at Noble Horizons and around the world.

 St. Luke's Chapel

 St. Luke's Chapel is a serene haven well-suited to serving the spiritual needs of the Noble community.
 The non-denominational chapel is the setting of weekly Protestant and Catholic services, Jewish holiday services, frequent hymn sings and a variety of musical performances.

 Operated by the Noble Horizons Auxiliary, the Country Store is a stylish boutique that is a favorite stop for residents, staff and the larger community.
 It is stocked with a wide selection of jewelry and accessories, home décor, cards, snacks and sundries.

 The Life-Long Learning Center in Wagner Terrace is the venue for regular exhibits of paintings and photographs by area artists, speakers on a variety of timely topics, and classes presented by the Taconic Learning Center, which offers an ongoing series of college-level classes, all geared to the interests of older adults.